ricab/scope_guard/README.md

 ## Client interface

-The public interface consists of a template function to create scope guard objects, a few members of those objects, and one compilation option (through a preprocessor macro definition.)
+The public interface consists of a template function to create scope guard objects, a few members of those objects, and one boolean compilation option that can be activated with a preprocessor macro definition.

 Here is an outline of the client interface: